Unicamp-OpenPower/main-site/blog/building-tensorflow-on-power.md

 <span data-text="# "></span>pip install /tmp/tensorflow_pkg/tensorflow-1.5.0rc0-cp27-cp27mu-linux_ppc64le.whl #installs the pip package.
 This name depends on your operating system, Python version and CPU only vs. GPU support.
 Therefore, check it out its name before this step.
 </pre></div>

 By this moment, your TF must be working.
-Remember not to import it into its own directory: you have to chance directory before execute Python.
+Remember not to import it into its own directory: you have to chance directory before executing Python.

 # Build Issues and Support Websites: